 Once the government picks up the charge in the State of Florida vs. the Defendant, it is the government bringing in the charge.
 The accuser does not have the power or authority to drop charges in a criminal case.
 While it is only the government that has this right, the accuser could request the Prosecutor to drop the charges.

 While the accuser could say that they will not cooperate or participate and that they want no part of the case, the Prosecutor could make that person go through with it.
 The government could subpoena them to come to court and make them testify, which does not happen too often.
 Once the accuser calls the Police and an arrest is made, the case is turned over to the Courts and the decision is out of the accuser’s hands.
 The State needs the accuser to cooperate to have a successful prosecution.
 If the accuser does not cooperate in the action, it may be difficult for the government to proceed without the help.
 While the accuser may not drop the charges in criminal cases, the accuser could decline to voluntarily cooperate, which could cause issues for the state to proceed.
+If someone is facing civil or criminal actions in West Palm Beach, they should obtain the help of a local domestic violence attorney to discover their legal options.

 Consult a West Palm Beach Lawyer About Civil and Criminal Domestic Violence Actions

 Those who wish to learn more about civil and criminal domestic violence actions in West Palm Beach may benefit from calling a resourceful lawyer.
 Each type of action may play out differently in court and may lead to distinct penalties for the accused.
 Our attorneys at Leifert & Leifert could advocate on your behalf and help you through this process.
+Contact us today for a free initial consultation.